-Vida’s sawmill in Vislanda saws and planes fir timber to be used as structural timber.
+Vida’s sawmill in Vislanda saws and planes spruce timber to be used as structural timber.
 The main markets are UK and Scandinavia.

 Turnover: SEK 740 million

 Wood consumption per year: 540,000m3 solid under bark

 Production of timber per year: 306,000m3 of sawn timber

 Every day around 60 vehicles with trailers of spruce timber (the equivalent of 9,800 logs per day) are offloaded.
 The logs are measured and graded by staff from the independent measuring association Biometra.
 This measuring/grading is the basis for payment to forest landowners.
 Our average distance for purchasing is 80km.
 The timber is sorted by diameter and length into some 37 sawing grades that are sawn in batches.

 The sawing process starts with the 3-dimensional measuring of every log.
 Based on this, the computer calculates how the log should be sawn to achieve the highest timber value from the log.
 The saw line produces an average of 85m3 of sawn timber per hour, which varies between 15 – 130m3 of sawn timber per hour depending on sawing grade.
 The sawing line operates for two shifts, which provides approx 1,450m3 of sawn timber every day.
 About 56% of the volume of the log becomes timber, some 17% becomes sawdust and bark and around 27% becomes cellulose wood chips that are used to make paper.